TehGM/tehgm.github.io/content/blog/technology/aspnetcore-sass-js-minify/index.md

 {{</admonition>}}

 ### Project preparation
-First, let's do some preparataion of our project itself - don't worry, there isn't much to change!
+First, let's do some preparation of our project itself - don't worry, there isn't much to change!

 This guide assumes that your project has `wwwroot` directory, that contains `css` and `js` directories.
 It's okay if it doesn't - but you'll need to make the changes as you follow the steps accordingly.
 Default ASP.NET Core projects might also create `wwwroot/lib` directory, but it's okay - we'll make our process ignore them.